-Training program for jewelry makers
+Training program for female jewelry makers in Kabul

-ABOUT THE TRAINING PROJECT
+ABOUT THE TRAINING PROJECT: FEMALE JEWELERS IN KABUL

 INITIAL SITUATION